HowieWork/howiework/public/README.md

 ## Welcome!

-Hi, my name is Howie.
-I’m a web designer/developer specializing in creating esthetic and unique digital experiences.
+Hi, my name is Hao (pronounced [h ow]), or you can call me Howie.
+I’m a web designer and developer specializing in creating aesthetic and unique digital experiences.
 As of now, I’ve had the privilege of working at [an advertising agency](https://buffalogroupe.com/) and [a nonprofit organization](https://sunwater.org/).
-My current focus is to progress into a software engineer.
+Currently, he works as a web developer at [UVA Comprehensive Cancer Center](https://med.virginia.edu/cancer-research/) while also engaging in some design work.

 In my spare time, I enjoy doing some freelancing work.
 My goal is to use technology to help clients articulate what’s in their mind to better express themselves.